eclipsevortex/SubVortex/README.md

 - Local Subtensor is mandatory for all miners, and highly recommended for validators.
 - Validators will need to install and configure Redis

-To simplify the installation process, scripts have been provided as part of this repository to ease those set up.
+To simplify the installation process, scripts have been provided as part of this repository to ease those setup.

 ### Install SubVortex